yaoshixin007/MCW-Containers-and-DevOps/Hands-on lab/HOL step-by-step - Containers and DevOps.md

 Each tenant will have the following containers:

-- **Conference Web site**: the SPA application that will use configuration settings to handle custom styles for the tenant
+- **Conference Web site**: The SPA application that will use configuration settings to handle custom styles for the tenant.

-- **Admin Web site**: the SPA application that conference owners use to manage conference configuration details, manage attendee registrations, manage campaigns and communicate with attendees
+- **Admin Web site**: The SPA application that conference owners use to manage conference configuration details, manage attendee registrations, manage campaigns and communicate with attendees.

-- **Registration service**: the API that handles all registration activities creating new conference registrations with the appropriate package selections and associated cost
+- **Registration service**: The API that handles all registration activities creating new conference registrations with the appropriate package selections and associated cost.

-- **Email service**: the API that handles email notifications to conference attendees during registration, or when the conference owners choose to engage the attendees through their admin site
+- **Email service**: The API that handles email notifications to conference attendees during registration, or when the conference owners choose to engage the attendees through their admin site.

-- **Config service**: the API that handles conference configuration settings such as dates, locations, pricing tables, early bird specials, countdowns, and related
+- **Config service**: The API that handles conference configuration settings such as dates, locations, pricing tables, early bird specials, countdowns, and related.

-- **Content service**: the API that handles content for the conference such as speakers, sessions, workshops, and sponsors
+- **Content service**: The API that handles content for the conference such as speakers, sessions, workshops, and sponsors.

 ## Requirements

-1. Microsoft Azure subscription must be pay-as-you-go or MSDN
+1. Microsoft Azure subscription must be pay-as-you-go or MSDN.

-    - Trial subscriptions will *not* work
+    - Trial subscriptions will *not* work.

     - You must have rights to create a service principal as discussed in Task 9: Create a Service Principal --- and this typically requires a subscription owner to log in.
 You may have to ask another subscription owner to login to the portal and execute that step ahead of time if you do not have the rights.